dsindex/etagger/README.md

         - this is very similar with hierarchical convolutional neural network.
       - i'd like to say `Attention is Not All you need`
     - [x] you can see the below evaluation results.
-      - multi-layer BiLSTM using LSTMBlockFusedCell() is slightly faster than the Transformer with 4 layers.
+      - multi-layer BiLSTM using LSTMBlockFusedCell() is slightly faster than the Transformer with 4 layers on GPU.
-      - moreover, the BiLSTM is 2 times faster on CPU environment(multi-thread) than on GPU's.
+      - moreover, the BiLSTM is 2 times faster on CPU environment(multi-thread) than on GPU.
         - LSTMBlockFusedCell() is well optimized for multi-core CPU via multi-threading.
         - i guess there might be an overhead when copying b/w GPU memory and main memory.
       - the BiLSTM is 3 ~ 4 times faster than the Transformer version on 1 CPU(single-thread)
-      - during inference time, 1 layer BiLSTM on 1 CPU takes just **5.7 msec per sentence** on average.
+      - during inference time, 1 layer BiLSTM on 1 CPU takes just **5.1 msec per sentence** on average.
   - how to use a trained model from C++? is it much faster?
     - [ ] save the meta graph and trained parameters. and restore it via tensorflow C++ API.